 5. To bring communities much closer together to spend a day devoted to good health way from their busy schedules.

-6. To make people get used of meditation through yoga.
+6. To make people get used to meditation through yoga.

-7. To draw attention of people worldwide towards the holistic benefits of yoga.
+7. To draw the attention of people worldwide towards the holistic benefits of yoga.

 8. To reduce the rate of health challenging diseases all over the world.

 9. To link between protection of health and sustainable health development.

 10. To get a win over all the health challenges through regular yoga practice.

 11. To promote the better mental and physical health of people through yoga practice.